ZeroParadox

 The Central Result

-The Binary Snap - the forced transition from the bottom element ⊥ to the minimum nonzero state ε₀ - is a theorem, not an axiom.
+The forced transition from the bottom element ⊥ to the minimum nonzero state ε₀ (the Binary Snap, this project’s shorthand) is a theorem, not an axiom.

 The existence of a minimum nonzero element is not assumed - it follows from the structure of the bottom element itself, using only the standard bottom-element axiom of join-semilattice theory.
 The derivation is machine-verified in Lean 4 - independent reviewers can check the conclusion mechanically, without relying on the argument’s prose presentation.